otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 ![](<../resources (ignore)/img/week-6/02-week-6.png>)

-Here is an example of logging in as the admin user.
+Here is an example of logging in as an admin user.
 Make sure you copy the token from the response.

 ![](<../resources (ignore)/img/week-6/03-week-6.png>)

+Here is an example of creating an institution as an admin user.

 ![](<../resources (ignore)/img/week-6/04-week-6.png>)

+Here is an example of logging in as a normal user.
+Make sure you copy the token from the response.

 ![](<../resources (ignore)/img/week-6/05-week-6.png>)

+Here is an example of creating an institution as a normal user.
+You should get a 403 Forbidden status code because the normal user does not have the required role to create an institution.

 ![](<../resources (ignore)/img/week-6/06-week-6.png>)